gatsbyjs/gatsby/docs/blog/gatsby-v1.md

 There's also source plugins written for Contentful, Wordpress, Drupal, Hacker News (really 😛), and more as well as transformer plugins for markdown, JSON, YAML, JSDoc, React prop-types, Flow types, and images.
 We're collecting a list of additional source/transformer plugins that'd be useful to have over at https://github.com/gatsbyjs/gatsby/issues/1199

-These plugins are easy to write (somewhat similar to webpack loaders) so I expect to see the list of plugins grow rapidly.
+These plugins are easy to write (somewhat similar to webpack loaders) so we expect to see the list of plugins grow rapidly.

 ## Gatsby is built for the next billion internet users